alex-bellon/wikipedia/README.md

 - [Semantic satiation](https://en.wikipedia.org/wiki/Semantic_satiation) - a psychological phenomenon in which repetition causes a word or phrase to temporarily lose meaning for the listener, who then perceives the speech as repeated meaningless sounds.
 - [Sensory-specific Satiety](https://en.wikipedia.org/wiki/Sensory-specific_satiety) - a sensory hedonic phenomenon that refers to the declining satisfaction generated by the consumption of a certain type of food, and the consequent renewal in appetite resulting from the exposure to a new flavor or food.
 - [Somatoparaphrenia](https://en.wikipedia.org/wiki/Somatoparaphrenia) - a type of monothematic delusion where one denies ownership of a limb or an entire side of one's body.

+### Technology
+- [Gray goo](https://en.wikipedia.org/wiki/Gray_goo) is a hypothetical global catastrophic scenario involving molecular nanotechnology in which out-of-control self-replicating machines consume all biomass on Earth while building more of themselves, a scenario that has been called ecophagy ("eating the environment", more literally "eating the habitation").

 ## Things
 - [Adventure playground](https://en.wikipedia.org/wiki/Adventure_playground) - a specific type of playground for children.
 Adventure playgrounds can take many forms, ranging from "natural playgrounds" to "junk playgrounds", and are typically defined by an ethos of unrestricted play, the presence of playworkers (or "wardens"), and the absence of adult-manufactured or rigid play-structures.